okteto/okteto/README.md

 `okteto` has several advantages when compared to more traditional development approaches:

 - **Fast inner loop development**: build and run your application using your favorite tools directly from your development container.
 Native builds are always faster than the _docker build/redeploy_ cycle.
-- **Realistic development environment**: your development container reuses the same variables, secrets, sidecars, volumes, etc... as your original Kubernetes deployment.
+- **Realistic development environment**: your development container reuses the same variables, secrets, sidecars, volumes as your original Kubernetes deployment.
 Realistic environments eliminate integration issues.
 - **Replicability**: development containers eliminate the need to install your dependencies locally, everything is pre-configured in your development image.
 - **Unlimited resources**: get access to the hardware and network of your cluster when developing your application.
 - **Deployment independent**: `okteto` decouples deployment from development.
 You can deploy your application with kubectl, Helm, a serverless framework, or even a CI pipeline and use `okteto up` to develop it.
 This is especially useful for cloud-native applications where deployment pipelines are not trivial.